Climbing Terms and Definitions

 RUNNER A sewn or tied sling of webbing of various lengths, though typically 24 inches long.

-RUNOUT The term for being far above your last piece of protection.
+RUNOUT The climbing term for being far above your last piece of protection.

-SEND Term for climbing a route without falling or resting on gear.
+SEND Climbing term for climbing a route without falling or resting on gear.